A Principal Preparation Program that Honors Your Work as a Teacher Leader

 - Contact your district and principal to ensure support for your application.

-- By February 1.
+- Complete a Supplemental Application: 1.
 Complete the online Pre-Application to determine experiential readiness to a) apply for direct admission to fall quarter, or b) to determine if the spring Preparatory Quarter would be right for you.
 You will receive feedback on this initial review within 2 weeks.

-- By March 3.
-With guidance from the Pre-Application, complete the UW Graduate School Application and the other necessary supporting documents.
+- With guidance from the Pre-Application, complete the UW Graduate School Application and the other necessary supporting documents.